sjpcp5/obsidian_notes/Technical/Rust/Why Rust?.md

 #Variables
 Something unique to Rust if you assign a value to a variable you can't change it.
-Because if you intend to change the value of a variable at runtime after you've assigned a value to it, you have to explicity declare the variable as mutable,
+Because if you intend to change the value of a variable at runtime after you've assigned a value to it, you have to explicitly declare the variable as mutable,

 #Ownership and Borrowing is the learning curve that new Rust Developers struggle with at first.